tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-colwise/index.markdown

 * [New `summarise()` features](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-summarise/).
 * [`select()`, `rename()`, `relocate()`](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-select-rename-relocate/).

-Today, I wanted to talk a little bit about the new `across()` function that makes it easy to perform the same operation to multiple columns.
+Today, I wanted to talk a little bit about the new `across()` function that makes it easy to perform the same operation on multiple columns.

 ### Getting the dev version